How is My Pension Calculated?

 What is the Year's Maximum Pensionable Earnings?

-LAPP is an integrated pension plan because it is designed to work with the Canada Pension Plan (CPP).
+LAPP is an integrated pension plan because it's designed to work with the Canada Pension Plan (CPP).
 This is why the LAPP formula uses the CPP’s Year’s Maximum Pensionable Earnings.

 I'd like to know more about how the YMPE affects how much I pay in pension contributions